ZachBeta/DOOM.rb/WORKLOGS.md

   - Verbose development logging

 ### Next Up
+- let's try rendering some test textures and
+- add noclip/clip
+- modulo turn angle, 0 is north, 180 is south, -90 is west, 90 is east

+### Soon
 - Render a basic player on a real map with placeholder textures
 - Optimizing renderer performance
   - Target FPS: 30+